 Wellesley College Russian Area Studies faculty members: Philip Kohl, Kathryn Wasserman Davis Professor of Slavic Studies and Professor of Anthropology; Nina Tumarkin, Professor of History; and guests, including former Ambassador Thomas Simons, will host a panel discussion addressing the complex political, historical, and religious context of the Caucasus region.
 Thomas Hodge, Professor of Russian, will moderate.

-The talk, “Chechnya, Russia, and the Marathon Bombing,” will take place this evening, Thursday, April 25, at 8 PM in the Pendleton Atrium.
+The talk, “Chechnya, Russia, and the Marathon Bombing,” will take place this evening, Thursday, April 25, at 8 PM in the Knapp Atrium.
 It is free and open to the public, parking on campus is also free.

 The Boston Marathon bombing suspects are ethnic Chechens who have been linked to Dagestan, Kyrgyzstan, and Russia.
 The panel will touch on some of the publicly available facts of the Boston Marathon case, but the subject of the talk is the native region of the Tsarnaev family, chiefly Chechnya and Dagestan.

 According to Hodge, “Local and federal authorities and the news media have made a great deal of the link between the Tsarnaev brothers and the Caucasus region, Chechnya in particular, which is an area that has a very troubled history.
 The Chechens have fought for nearly 200 years against Russian annexation; they endured a brutal mass deportation by Stalin during WWII and have fought two horrific wars with Russia in the last twenty years.”

 “Radical Islam has become progressively more prevalent among the Chechens in recent decades,” Hodge said.
 “The violence-ridden North Caucasus is packed with small ethnic groups, predominantly Sunni Muslims, who have struggled against each other as well as with Russia.”